makstakeda/StagiMap/README.md

 ### Integration on HTML template

+The following HTML attributes can be set on elements to control the map from outside.

 Attribute  | Format             | Description
 ---------- | ------------------ | -------------
 `sm-point` | `index`            | moves to the point on the map selected by index in `smOptions.data` `sm-move`  | `integer, integer` | moves to the passed coordinates (latitude and longitude), for example, `sm-move="0, 0"` `sm-show`  | `string`           | toggles the group's visibility bu passing the group's identifier related to the points with specified group `smOptions.data[i].group`.
 If no value is passed, it shows all points on click.